Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-9/_posts/2017-01-10-draw-simple-shapes.md

 }
 ```

 Same for the rect function.
-If the last two parameters are the same, we would get a square, but if they are different, we will get a rectangle.
+If the last two parameters are the same, we will get a square, but if they are different, we will get a rectangle.

 ## triangle()